 For installing a CRAN package in R we use

 install.pacakges() the function.
-This command fetches a package from the specified repository and installs on your computer:
+This command fetches a package from the specified repository and installs it on your computer:

 ### Example ### install.packages("ggplot2")